f5devcentral/xcwaapcdnguide/README.rst

 .. figure:: assets/lb_add_waf_1.png

-First, give the Firewall a name.
+First, give firewall a name.
 Then specify enforcement mode in the dropdown menu.
 The default is Monitoring, meaning that the Distributed Cloud WAF service won't block any traffic but will alert on any request that is found to be violating the WAF policy.
 Blocking mode means that the Distributed Cloud WAF will take mitigation action on offending traffic.
-Select the **Blocking mode** option and click **Continue**.
+Select **Blocking** and click **Add App Firewall**.

 .. figure:: assets/lb_add_waf_2.png

-Click **Save and Exit** to save the HTTP Load Balancer settings.
+Click **Add HTTP Load Balancer** to save the HTTP Load Balancer settings.

 .. figure:: assets/lb_save.png

+TBD

 Now we need to copy the host name.
 Open the menu of HTTP Load Balancer we've just created and select **Manage Configuration**.